 Patients who meet the above criteria are eligible for the service, however Community Pharmacy discretion is advised, and no formal proof of eligibility is required to access an LFD test under this service.

-Patients are recommended to receive regular, twice weekly testing for the duration of the service provision.
+Patients are permitted to receive regular testing, e.g., twice per week testing for the duration of the service provision, with booking via the portal, as per normal practice.

 3.5 Interdependencies with other services